Skip to Main Content

 To locate the hearings using these indexes, note the number listed in each entry and use that to find the hearing in the CIS Hearings microfiche collection.

-To locate a hearing in McKeldin Library, first find the hearing using Congressional (Proquest) or WorldCat UMD.
+To locate a hearing in McKeldin Library, first find the hearing using Congressional Publications or UMD Discover (the catalog).
 Make a note of the call number (listed in Congressional Publications as SUDOC) and the Congress number (often listed in the title) or year the hearing was held.

 Hearings are given a call number using the Superintendent of Documents Classification System, typically known as "Su Doc".
 The Su Doc system organizes publications by the agency that wrote the publication.
 Congressional hearings begin with "Y4" followed by additional letters and numbers that indicate which committee held the hearing.